-- 3) The CRA should [improve the T3010](#) to ask more questions and provide greater transparency in the charity sector.
+- 3) The CRA should improve the T3010 to ask more questions and provide greater transparency in the charity sector.
 The T3010 lags behind many other countries and their requirements even though those countries do not have as generous tax benefits.
 A better T3010 can lead to a better charity sector.
 For example, the T3010 does not ask about volunteers, restricted gifts, related entities or material diversion of assets not reported to regulators.
-There is a concern that with the [Federal 2023 Budget](#) that potentially some registered charities that have express trusts may have to report on express trusts using the T3 and this could be time consuming and difficult.
-CRA has traditionally taken the view that registered charities did not have to file the T3.
-It would be much easier for registered charities to [provide certain basic information on restricted gifts](#) using the T3010 they file every year and it should be made explicit in the Income Tax Act that the T3010 will contain that information on restricted gifts and registered charities that file the T3010 will not have to file the T3; - 4) Private and public foundations are currently holding about \$130 billion in assets.
+Having a more robust T3010 will mean that funders may not have to ask so many questions of individual charities if all the information is in one place; - 4) Private and public foundations are currently holding about \$130 billion in assets.
 The recent changes from the Liberal government to bring the DQ to 5% in 2023/2024 for registered charities with assets over \$1 million is not adequate.
 In light of the astronomic growth in assets of some foundations, it probably makes more sense to have a disbursement quota in the range of 8-10% per year.
-This will result in billions of extra additional dollars for operating charities; - 5) With donor advised funds, donors get an immediate tax receipt while in some cases none of the money will be distributed to charities for years.
-Ensure that each donor advised fund account is required to disburse a certain percentage per year per fund.
+This will result in billions of additional dollars for operating charities; - 5) With donor-advised funds, donors get an immediate tax receipt, while in some cases, none of the money will be distributed to charities for years.
+Finance should ensure that each donor advised fund account is required to disburse a certain percentage per year per fund.
 It could be as low as 10% or it could be 15% to 20% per year as has been suggested in the US in certain proposals. - 6) Canadian charities generally want to be legally compliant.
-Those that are deliberately abusing the system are a very small minority.
-It would be helpful if CRA would conduct more educational programs to assist charities, especially small and rural charities in understanding how to comply with the requirements of a registered charity or if the Charities Partnership Outreach Program could be reinstated which provided funds to Canadian charities to carry out educational initiatives within the sector to increase charity compliance; - 7) Require charities to demonstrate annually in their reporting (as in the UK) that they actually have a "public benefit", rather than this being assumed, which could help the sector tremendously by increasing public confidence and reducing the number of dormant charities;
+Those who are deliberately abusing the system are a very small minority.
+It would be helpful if CRA would conduct more educational programs to assist charities, especially small and rural charities, in understanding how to comply with the requirements of a registered charity or if the Charities Partnership Outreach Program could be reinstated, which provided funds to Canadian charities to carry out educational initiatives within the sector to increase charity compliance; - 7) Require charities to demonstrate annually in their reporting (as in the UK) that they actually have a "public benefit", rather than this being assumed, which could help the sector tremendously by increasing public confidence and reducing the number of dormant charities; - 8) Consider whether Canada should move to a system similar to Australia's where the ability to issue tax receipts is not based on being a "registered charity" but rather a narrower category of deductible gift recipients;

-- 8) Consider whether Canada should move to a system similar to Australia's where the ability to issue tax receipts is not based on being a "registered charity" but rather a narrower category of deductible gift recipients; - 9) Establish a unit within the RCMP, or other police force, tasked with the responsibility of reviewing complicated abusive charity schemes that provide inappropriate official donation receipts and other inappropriate private benefits; and - 10) All levels of government in Canada provide funding of approximately [\\$228 billion](#) to the charity sector each year.
-This is approximately 68% of the total revenue of the charity sector.
+- 9) Establish a unit within the RCMP, or other police force, tasked with the responsibility of reviewing complicated abusive charity schemes that provide inappropriate official donation receipts and other inappropriate private benefits; and - 10) All levels of government in Canada provide funding of approximately \$240.5 billion to the charity sector each year.
+This is approximately 70% of the total revenue of the charity sector.
 This funding is vitally important and should be maintained or enhanced.
 For governments to fund the sector they need to maintain their tax base and tax revenues.